 The blue suit predicted, “Now, that dope is going to cancel the flight.”

 The loud speakers in the waiting room hissed as a new food truck arrived and the attendant said, “Our new airplane will be pulling up to gate #61 momentarily.
 Please move to that gate now.
-We will board in 5 minutes, the plane is fueled, the food is on board and we’re ready to go.”
+We will board in 5 minutes, the plane has fuel, the food is on board and we’re ready to go.”

-To learn to identify and optimize the project critical path, consider taking one of our online, instructor-led courses.
-In these courses, you’ll get coaching from an expert instructor as you practice applying the “best practice” techniques to realistic project case studies.
-You can work at your own pace to fit your schedule.
+You can learn to identify and optimize the project critical path by taking one of our online, instructor-led courses.
+You’ll get personal coaching from an expert project manager as you practice applying the best practice techniques to realistic project case studies.
+You can work at your own pace and fit your schedule.